LuxDL/DocumenterVitepress.jl/docs/src/getting_started.md

 npm add -D markdown-it markdown-it-mathjax3
 ```

-Note that also `package.json` as been updated.
+Note that also the `package.json` file has been updated.

 ```
 {